smiley-sachdeva/battleship_game/README.md

 - Simulates the game based on the provided input
 - Determines the winner and writes the game result to an output file

+## Prerequisites

+Before running the Battleship game, ensure you have the following prerequisites installed:

+- Ruby version 3.1.3

 ## Setup

 1. Clone the repository: